yossi1ashkenazi/App-recommendation-web-app/README.md

 ## Best Apps for YOU!

-A personal project I created
+A personal project I created.
 This project is a web-recommendation app that will return the most relevant applications based on the user’s specific request. the system is written and build using ReactJs and node.JS technologies.